SAVING THE FLORIDA MANATEE

-Thanks to a scientific petition by the Center, in 2009 the U.S. Fish and Wildlife Service announced that a three-decade-old critical habitat designation — badly in need of an update — might warrant review.
-But early the next year, the Service announced it would indefinitely postpone actually granting the manatee a new designation.
-And in 2017, the Service downlisted the manatee from “endangered” to “threatened” despite the fact that 2016 had been the deadliest-ever year for manatees.
+In 2009 the Center petitioned the U.S. Fish and Wildlife Service, which agreed that the manatee’s four-decade-old critical habitat designation badly needed an update — but never actually made a new designation.
+In fact, when the Service finally did act in 2017, it downlisted the manatee from “endangered” to “threatened” even though 2016 had been the deadliest-ever year for manatees.

-The Center has sued twice before on behalf of the manatee — once to maintain Endangered Species Act protections and again to force federal authorities to update population assessments that will guide manatee management decisions.
-We'll keep working to earn greater protections for this giant gray “mermaid.”
+The Center has sued many times on behalf of the manatee — to maintain Endangered Species Act protections, to force federal updates of population assessments to guide manatee management decisions, to save manatees from boat strikes and harmful algal blooms, and more.
+We'll keep working to earn greater protections for these giant gray “mermaids.”

 Check out our press releases to learn about the Center's work to save manatees.